 Exploring style options and considering how long it will take to adjust to your new hearing aid is essential before you buy one.
 If you’re currently on the market for a hearing aid, we welcome you to explore your options at Marlowe & Marrs.
 By meeting with our staff, you can gain a deeper understanding of what type of hearing aid will work best for you.
-Dr. Andrew Marlowe has been outfitting patients at his Sarasota hearing center for over 10 years.

 Hearing Aids: Before You Buy